 Allow the children to use their favourite activities.
 This is a great tip in capturing amazing child portraits photography.

-Shoot Continuous Mode and Use Autofocus
+9. Shoot in Continuous Mode and Use Autofocus

 Kids move fast, especially small children.
 This means you need to be ready to shoot fast.
-You won’t have a chance to focus for each shot, and often you’ll need to capture the moment before it slips away.
+You won’t have a chance to focus on each shot, and often you’ll need to capture the moment before it slips away.

 Use autofocus and back-button focus.
 This will help ensure that your focal point is always where you want it to be.
-These are the best camera settings for great images in a fast-paced environment.
+These are the best camera settings for extraordinary images in a fast-paced environment.

-Why You Shouldn’t Expect Perfect Shots All the Time
+10. Don’t Expect Perfect Shots All the Time

 In these types of photos, the emotion overrules the need for a technically perfect shot.
 The camera settings don’t need to be perfect.

+Don’t wait for the right moment, as it may never happen.
 Focus instead on the child having special moments that you can capture.
-This will make for better children photography and separates snappers from professional photographers.
+This will make for better children’s photography and separates hobbyists from professional photographers.

-The above tips will help you prepare for child portraits photography’s unpredictable nature.
-Before you know it, getting great photos of children will be like second nature for you.
+Follow our tips, and before you know it, getting great photos of children will be like second nature for you.